skellis46/slipbox/somatics unlimited.md

 And so, late last year, I started something that I have not yet finished.
 I started cataloguing every claim made on behalf of somatic practices in the Journal of Dance and Somatic Practices.

 I haven't yet finished this cataloguing effort because I ran out of time.
 In fact, I didn't get close.
 To date (2022 V14.2), 271 articles have been published in JDSP.
 This number excludes editorials, reports, book reviews and volume 14.1S (translations of Martha Eddy's 2009 history), but includes interviews and editorials for special issues which were fuller than regular editorials.
 To this date I have only read and worked through 85 of these 271, which is just shy of a third of them.
 "Piss poor effort".
-I worked from both the beginning and the end of the journal so the articles most poorly represented by my analysis come from the middle years 2012 to 2018.
+I worked from both the beginning and the end of the journal so the articles most poorly represented by my initial analysis come from the middle years 2012 to 2018.

-All of my observations today have emerged from those book-ending articles from the JDSP database.
+All of my observations today have emerged from working with the JDSP archive.

 ## Two methodological concerns